 Applying for the Erasmus+ Scholarship & Grant Agreement To-Dos

-The grant agreement for your Erasmus+ grant will be signed between the student and BOKU-IR.
-This will be available shortly before departure (about 2 weeks).
+The grant agreement for your Erasmus+ scholarship will be signed between the student and BOKU-IR.
+This is available shortly before departure (about 2 weeks before), provided that the required documents for departure are complete.
 In addition to the regular Erasmus+ funding rates, top-ups can also be applied for.
-Top-ups for disadvantaged groups (students with children, students with fewer opportunities, students with disabilities) require certain proof (see database query) and amount to 250€ per month.
-This must be indicated in the database and also the automatic transfer into the grant agreement must be checked.
-The Green Travel Grant for low-emission travel (bus, train, carpool, bicycle,...) to the host university and back home must also be applied for at the beginning.
-If in the end the airplane was taken, this subsidy of 50€ will be deducted from the second installment.
-If the departure documents specified in the next point (Learning Agreement & Paper of Recognition) are not available in time, the payment to the students will be unfortunately be delayed accordingly.
+Top-ups for disadvantaged groups (students with child(ren) & students with disabilities/chronic illness) require certain proof (see database query) and amount to (aliquot) 250€ per month.
+This must be indicated in the database and the automatic transfer into the Grant Agreement must be checked.
+The Green Travel to-up for low-emission travel (bus, train, carpool, bicycle,...) to the host university and back home must also be applied for at the beginning.
+If in the end e.g. the plane was taken, this subsidy of 50€ will be deducted from the second installment.
+If the documents for departure specified in the next point (Learning Agreement & Paper of Recognition) are not available in time, the issuance of the Grant Agreement and the payment of the scholarship to the student will be delayed accordingly.

 Further documents, search for courses & to-do's

-Before your departure you need to file two documents: Äquivalenzliste (Paper for Recognition) and Learning Agreement.
-These documents are available in Mobility Online (Please do NOT open Mobility Online with Internet Explorer but use a different browser instead) and guarantee recognition of your courses taken abroad at BOKU, more details can be found here.
+Before your departure you need to file two documents: Äquivalenzliste (Paper for Recognition) and (Online) Learning Agreement (done via Mobility Online) and guarantee recognition of your courses taken abroad at BOKU, more details can be found here.
 The course recognition is done according to similar content, more suggestions regarding recognizable courses might be found in our experience reports of former exchange students.

 Insider tip: The Erasmus+ project ESCAPAdE (Erasmus Curricula in Applied Plant Sciences) offers a database for master students in the area of applied plant sciences at the eight participating universities (all Erasmus+ partners of BOKU).

 Erasmus+ students can complete an online language assessment in the main language of instruction at their host university (exception: native speakers) before their stay abroad.
 You will get an email with the link to this assessment.
-If the result of your assessment is poor, you may take an online language course (optional).
-Towards the end of your stay abroad, you can optionally do a second online assessment in the language of instruction.
+In addition, there is also the possibility to attend a free online language course.

 At the partner university